Horizon, homogeneity and flatness problems -- do their resolutions really depend upon inflation?: Horizon and Homogeneity Problem

-One can illustrate the object horizon problem using a simple, though somewhat naive, argument in the following way.
+One can illustrate the particle horizon problem using a simple, though somewhat naive, argument in the following way (more sophisticated treatment using conformal diagrams can be found in literature, see e.g. \cite{22}).
 According to the big bang model the universe has only a finite age, say $t_{\rm o}$.
 Then light (or information) from regions at a cosmological distance $ct_{\rm o}$ from us would have reached us just now, and could not have crossed over to similar distant regions on the other side of us.
 Then how come two far-off regions on two opposite sides of us have managed to achieve the homogeneity so that we see them having same properties?
-Though this simple argument does contain an element of truth, but it could not be always true and its naive nature can be seen from the simplest of FRW models, namely empty universe of Milne ($\rho = 0$), where even the most distant ($z \rightarrow \infty$) observable point in the infinite extent of the universe is within horizon for each and every point of the universe, let it be in any region in any direction from us in this infinite universe model.
-For instance, in this world-model $B$ will receive signals from us (at $O$) as well as from $A$ in the same amount of time.
-In fact all regions in this universe at any time receive past signals from all other regions even though the universe is infinite.
-Thus horizon problem does not arise in this particular world-model.
+Though this simple argument does contain an element of truth, but it could not be always true and its naive nature can be seen from the simplest of FRW models, namely empty universe of Milne ($\rho = 0$), where the worldline of even the most distant object in the universe is, up to a certain instant, within horizon, let it be in any region in any direction from us in this infinite universe model.
+For instance, in this world model, an observer at $B$, at any time, will receive signals from $O$ as well as $A$ (assuming both to be at $z \rightarrow \infty$) simultaneously.
+In fact all regions in this universe at any time receive past signals from all other regions even though the universe is infinite (see also \cite{22}).
+Thus horizon problem does not arise in this particular world model.
 However, in more realistic cases of general relativistic cosmological models, say with finite density, almost invariably one comes across horizon problems.